logo

 Washington Licensure by Endorsement

-If your state has already been reviewed by the Department of Health and determined to be equivalent, you are eligible to apply for a temporary permit while you wait for full Washington licensure.
-The temporary permit is free to apply for and is valid for 90 days within one calendar year.
-If your state has been determined to be non-equivalent, there are specific additional requirements you will be asked to meet and provide documentation for.
-Some states have not yet been reviewed by the Department of Health to determine their equivalency status, and also may require additional steps beyond the submission of the application.
-To check whether the state you are licensed in has been deemed equivalent or not, visit Department of Health’s website.
+If your state has been determined to be non-equivalent, you must meet and provide documentation for additional requirements.
+Some states are pending review by the Department of Health to determine their equivalency status and may require additional steps beyond the submission of the application.
+To check whether the state you are licensed in has been deemed equivalent, visit Washington’s Department of Health website.

 License Renewal and Continuing Education